Top 10 Best Nursing Schools of 2022

 What is the NCLEX?

 If you enroll in an ADN or BSN program, you'll take the NCLEX-RN exam around the time of your graduation.
 The NCLEX certifies nurses, and no state or hospital will license or employ a nurse that hasn't passed the NCLEX.
+(Although, to be clear, most hospitals have new grad hire programs that will hire you before you actually take the exam on the condition that you will pass it.)
 Fortunately, all accredited nursing programs satisfy the prerequisites to sit for the NCLEX and should prepare you to pass the exam on your first try.

 You're not alone, though.
 Colleges and universities care about their students' outcomes and want to see as many students pass the NCLEX as possible.
 Through a combination of coursework, lab courses, and clinicals, schools do all they can to prepare you to take and pass the NCLEX.
 Some nursing schools do this better than others, and that's a factor worth considering when picking a college or university.